thegrumpys/odop/client/docs/Help/alerts.md

 In this situation, Search finishes with a different design point that is also invalid and with a message to correct the invalid condition manually.
-In order to proceed with a new Search, it will be necessary to identify the source of invalid values and manually enter more appropriate values.
+In order to proceed with a new Search, identify the source of invalid values and manually enter more appropriate values.
 As zero and negative numbers are a common source of invalid values, look for those first.

 In order to avoid numeric difficulty when starting from a physically unrealistic situation,